Brightify/Cuckoo/README.md

 Input files can be also specified directly in `Run script` in `Input Files` form.

-Notes: All paths in the Run script must be absolute.
+Note: All paths in the Run script must be absolute.
 Variable `PROJECT_DIR` automatically points to your project directory.
-Keep in mind to include paths to inherited Classes and Protocols for mocking/stubbing parent and grandparents.
+**Remember to include paths to inherited Classes and Protocols for mocking/stubbing parent and grandparents.**

 #### Carthage
 To use Cuckoo with [Carthage](https://github.com/Carthage/Carthage) add in your Cartfile this line: